 - 11.1 It is usually expected that Stages 1 and 2 of the Support for Study procedures are completed before instigating formal procedures.
-However, where there is a significant level of risk involved, formal Support for Study procedures may be instigated immediately.

-- 11.2 The Academic Office will inform the student in writing as soon as appropriate and possible after the decision has been made to start formal procedures.
-The reasons for the decision to commence formal procedures will be explained to the student and a copy of this policy (and any other relevant policies) will be provided.

-- 11.3 The formal Support for Study procedures consist of the following stages:

-- Appointing a Case Officer

-- Risk Assessment
+However, where there is a significant level of risk involved, formal Support for Study procedures may be instigated immediately. - 11.2 The Academic Office will inform the student in writing as soon as appropriate and possible after the decision has been made to start formal procedures.
+The reasons for the decision to commence formal procedures will be explained to the student and a copy of this policy (and any other relevant policies) will be provided. - 11.3 The formal Support for Study procedures consist of the following stages: - Appointing a Case Officer - Risk Assessment - Consideration and/or Implementation of Precautionary Measures - Investigation - Conclusion of Formal Procedures and Outcome

-- Precautionary Measures/Action

-- Investigation